Aman0509/learningSystemDesign/README.md

 ### DNS

-DNS load balancing is the practice of configuring a domain in the Domain Name System (DNS) such that client requests to the domain are distributed across a group of server machines.

-Unfortunately, DNS load balancing has inherent problems limiting its reliability and efficiency.
-Most significantly, DNS does not check for server and network outages, or errors.
-It always returns the same set of IP addresses for a domain even if servers are down or inaccessible.
+DNS Load Balancing is a technique used to distribute incoming traffic across multiple servers or resources by leveraging the Domain Name System (DNS).
+Instead of pointing a domain name to a single IP address, DNS load balancing maps it to multiple IP addresses (usually corresponding to different servers).
+When a client requests the domain, the DNS server responds with one of the IP addresses based on a predefined balancing strategy.

+Limitations of DNS Load Balancing:

+- **Caching Issues**: DNS responses are cached by clients and intermediate servers, which may delay updates to IP changes.
+- **Health Monitoring Challenges**: DNS alone doesn’t actively check the health of servers unless integrated with a monitoring system.
+- **No Real-Time Balancing**: Once an IP is resolved by the DNS, traffic is directed to that server, irrespective of its current load or state.

 ## Routing Algorithms